 - 1. LAMBDA Leadership.
-Lambda is GLBTQIAA support group that meets regularly each Monday of the semester.
+Lambda is GLBTQIAA support group that meets weekly during the semester.
 Common topics are: family, coming out, struggles of trans-persons and transitioning support, religiosity and suicide, etc. In addition to leading the group, leaders spend about 1.5 hours extra per week in planning, recruitment, and supervision.
-Expected time commitment is two years: one year learning/training and a second year leading the group and supervising future leaders.
+Expected time commitment is one year.
 Outreach/dissemination includes organizing participation in Coming Out Week, Day of Silence activities, or the LOU Pride Parade, or giving presentations at the UM Gender Studies Conference or other professional venues. - 2.
 Cross-Cultural Intervention/Training.
 Cultural Connections Club (C3) and Ladies Club are international support groups that meet biweekly.
 Common topics include: acculturative stress, intercultural communication, integration with the majority population and community, etc. In addition to leading the group, leaders spend about 1 hour extra per week in planning, recruitment, and supervision.
-Expected time commitment is two years: one year learning/training and a second year leading the group and supervising future leaders.
+Expected time commitment is one year.
 Outreach/dissemination includes teaching intercultural communication and cross-cultural adjustment workshops for the UM Croft Institute for International Studies students, active involvement in Diversity Committee initiatives, or giving presentations at professional venues - 3.
 Evidence-based therapy group.
 Students would lead a weekly evidence-based therapy group with regular supervision/observation from a clinical faculty member.
 In addition to leading the group for at least one semester, leaders spend additional time recruiting and screening potential group members, planning sessions, monitoring treatment outcomes, and writing notes.
 Dissemination efforts may include presenting treatment outcome data at a professional conference or leading a training workshop for providers in the community.
 Other dissemination outlets could be considered as appropriate. - 4.
 Other options might include substantial program evaluation projects, intervention-based research, and/or professional training programs that encompass dissemination of results to the community, stakeholders, and the academic discipline.

-NOTE: Students electing to complete any project option will require pre-approval of the relevant project by both supervising faculty, as well as final approval by both faculty that the student's contributions to the projects are significant and commensurate with demonstrated competency in the respective area.
-There are separate forms for each comps project (Authorship/Grants, Teaching, and Intervention/Training/Dissemination) to indicate completion.
+NOTE: Students electing to complete any project option should seek pre-approval of the relevant project by both supervising faculty.
+There are separate forms for each comps project (Authorship/Grants, Teaching, and Intervention/Training/Dissemination) to indicate completion and final approval by both supervising faculty.
 Completion of the stats minor will be via transcript verification.